Green Guru Blog

 Read the postWhy we standardize on specific components: fewer repeat failures, better serviceability, and cleaner long-term reliability.

-Read the postWhat smart controllers do well today—and what they don’t.
+Read the postWhat smart controllers do well today, and what they do not.
 A service-first setup guide built around mechanical reliability and water discipline.

 Read the postA long-running, service-first install approach: wiring checks, zone mapping, baseline programming, and practical weather-aware scheduling.